plutonbrb/nero/README.md

 > An experimental Haskell toolkit for [`Lens`][lens-home]-based web
 > application development.

 :warning: The following is for now a declaration of intentions only.
-If you use it now expect the `API` to change wildly in the future.
+Expect wild changes in the `API` in the near future.

 * **Not a framework**: it could be considered an *anti-framework*, *micro-framework*, or just a "library", in the sense that it provides a